optatus21/OneButtonPrompt/user_guides/anime_model_mode.md

 # Anime Model Mode

-Finally, One Button Prompt officially has a mode that supports Anime models.
-One Button Prompt has been focussed on SD based prompting first, and it kept getting worse in Anime Models.
+Finally, Two Button Prompt officially has a mode that supports Anime models.
+Two Button Prompt has been focussed on SD based prompting first, and it kept getting worse in Anime Models.
 Now, it can do both!
 With a simple switch, set it up for anime/pony style models.

 In A1111, it can be found under Advanced > Base model.
 Here you can select __Anime Model__